melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 ### Retrieve login attempts outside of Mexico
 There was suspicious activity with login attempts, but the team determined that this activity did not originate in Mexico.
 Here I needed to investigate login attempts that occurred outside of Mexico.
-I used the `NOT` operator, the `%` wildcard filter, and the `LIKE` filter in SQL to create a query that identifies all login attempts that occurred outside of Mexico.
+I used the `NOT` operator, and the `LIKE` filter paired with the `%` wildcard in SQL to create a query that identifies all login attempts that occurred outside of Mexico.

 I used the `NOT` operator because the suspecious login activity happened in countries excluding Mexico.